Useful travel tips can help you create a better experience while on the road. Here are a few from experienced travelers!

-4. One of the most important things to do prior to a trip is to have backups of all your travel documents.
+4. One of the most important travel tips is to have backups of all your travel documents.
 I can’t emphasize enough how stressful it is to not have copies of my passports, IDs, and other travel documents when it’s needed.
 Elizabeth feels the same way:

 To help reduce travel stress, one of my most useful travel tips is to make sure we have all of our important travel documents in two places.

 This includes plane tickets, all booking confirmation numbers (flights, hotels, car rentals, etc.), phone numbers we may need, and any maps or directions.

 We organize one set on our phones, usually by taking photos of everything and placing them in a specific folder for that trip.
 We also print out everything on paper and keep it in a folder in my purse.
 That way we know we have everything and can access it easily so we can relax and enjoy our trip!

 5. When it comes to packing, the amount of clothing is largely dependent on the individual and the occasion.
 But there are certain things that will be helpful no matter where you are going.

 Jenn notes that one such thing is a wet-dry bag: